Swormzo0/Parabola-Generator/README.md

 To install `pypng`, put the following piece of code in the terminal and run with administrative privileges:
 ~~~~
 pip3 install pypng
 ~~~~

-## Which One Should I Use?
+## Version history
-If in doubt, choose `parabolaGen_antiAliased.py`.
+`parabolaGen_antiAliased.py` is the newest version.
 The other `.py` files are early versions of this program.